 Relying solely on commission checks to motivate your team is a short-sighted strategy.
 For motivation to be sustainable, it needs to be built on a stable foundation.
 Think of it like a three-legged stool composed of compensation, recognition, and competition.
 A fair and clear compensation plan is the essential base.
 Meaningful recognition, like shout-outs in team meetings or awards for specific achievements, makes people feel appreciated beyond their paycheck.
 Finally, healthy competition, through leaderboards or team-based contests, can add a layer of fun and excitement.
 When all three of these elements work together, you create a robust system that supports long-term performance and keeps everyone engaged.

-Adapt Your Strategy Based on Team Feedback
+Listen and Adapt Your Strategy

 You can't know what's working—or what isn't—unless you ask.
 Your sales team is on the front lines every day, and they have invaluable insights into what's holding them back.
 Create a culture where feedback is not just welcomed but actively encouraged.
 Ask them directly: What are your biggest roadblocks?
 What resources do you need to succeed?
 How can I better support you?
 When your team feels heard and sees you acting on their suggestions, it builds a powerful sense of trust and shared ownership.
 This continuous feedback loop allows you to refine your approach and ensure your motivational strategies are always relevant and effective, strengthening your partnership with your team.